sleepy9090/FaxanaduShopPriceEditor/readme.txt

 -Requires .NET Framework 3.5

-DragonWarriorShopEditor
+FaxanaduShopEditor
-Shop Editor for Dragon Warrior USA NES
+Shop Editor for Faxanadu USA NES
 Change prices for items in shops.
 Change some shop dialogs.